 However, what is often oversimplified is the fact that your estimate is actually a conditional probability.
-Your estimate of 55.0% probability of Colorado covering is conditional on the fact that 1) the teams that playing are Colorado and USC, and 2) Colorado is a 9-point favorite and 3) whatever else is an input into your model.
+Your estimate that Colorado has a 55.0% chance of covering is conditional on the fact that 1) the teams that playing are Colorado and USC, and 2) Colorado is a 9-point favorite and 3) whatever else is an input into your model.
 If Oregon were a 7-point underdog instead, your probability would be different.
 This is what makes totals and spreads incrementally harder to model that money lines.
-Betting a money line,you only need to consider the odds (set by a sportsbook) and the probability of a team winning.
+Betting a money line, you only need to consider the odds (set by a sportsbook) and the probability of a team winning.
 Betting the spread, however, requires you to account for the odds and the probability of a team covering the spread, both of which (the odds and the spread) are set by the sportsbook.

 Given that Colorado is favored by 9 points, it should be pretty obvious that they have a greater chance of winning by 9 points than losing by 9 points.

 Alright, so let’s look at the frequency of winning by 9, conditional on being the favorite.
 Of the 10,810 games sampled over the last two seasons, 238 games were a pick-em, leaving 10,572 instances where there was a favorite and an underdog.
 Of those games, 366 ended with the favorite winning by precisely 9 points.
 Therefore, conditional on being a favorite, the frequency of winning by 9 points has been 3.5% (366/10,572) over the past two seasons.